ShrijanNeupane/Turret_Frenzy/README.md

 Players spawn in with 12 each of black and white bullets.
 Each enemy you destroy is worth 10 points.
 Upon reaching a score of 200, a boss enemy is spawned.
 You win upon defeating the boss.
 Black and white bullets have a 50% chance to drop upon killing black and white enemies, and health packs have a 1/3 chance to drop.

 There are walls that block bullets, and mirrors that players can ricochet their bullets off to catch blocked angles.
-In addition, at the cost of 2 bullets (one each of black and white), a "universal" bullet can be shot, which ignores walls and travels faster.
+In addition, at the cost of 2 bullets (one each of black and white), a "universal" bullet can be shot, which ignores walls, travels faster, and can destroy both colors of enemies.

 The boss takes 5 of any combination of bullet types to be destroyed.
 Manage your bullets wisely in the waves, and defeat the boss to win the game.